Two-Scale Gradient Descent Ascent Dynamics Finds Mixed Nash Equilibria of Continuous Games: A Mean-Field Perspective: Assumptions and Main Results

 Let us first recall the minmax problem of the entropy-regularized continuous game:

 When the regularization parameter (or temperature) $\tau = 0$, we write

 We are interested in the global convergence of the Mean-Field GDA dynamics to the MNE of \eqref{eq:minmax2}:

-In what follows, we may suppress the dependence of $E_{\tau}$ on $\tau$ and write $E= E_\tau$ to simplify notations when the $\tau>0$ is fixed; we will indicate such dependence in later discussions on the annealed dynamics where $\tau = \tau_t$ shrinks to zero in time with certain rate.
+In what follows, we may suppress the dependence of $E_{\tau}$ on $\tau$ and write $E= E_\tau$ to simplify notations when the $\tau>0$ is fixed; we will indicate such dependence in later discussions on the annealed dynamics where $\tau = \tau_t$ shrinks to zero in time.